 - 3.4.1.
-There are two on-site catch basins and a third catch basin in the west driveway.
-Four underground infiltration systems are located on the property for canopy and building roof drainage as well as pavement runoff.
-There is a surface detention basin in the rear along the north property line for that pavement on the sides and rear of the building and another basin in the landscape island between the driveways for the runoff from the easterly driveway. - 3.4.2.
+There are three on-site catch basins in the pavement area and a fourth catch basin in the grass area east of the east driveway.
+Three underground infiltration systems are located on the property for canopy and building roof drainage as well as pavement runoff.
+These all drain to underground infiltration systems and bypass piping to off site stormwater systems. - 3.4.2.
 There are underground Grit and Oil Separators located between the catch basins and underground infiltration systems. - 3.4.3.
 Station personnel will insure that no debris or foreign objects are put into the stormwater structures. - 3.4.4.
 No spills, leaks or hazardous material is to be introduced into the stormwater structures.